-The current version of the KeY-Tool is far from being a polished and universally applicable tool.
-Especially the JML interface, JMLKeY, is very much work in progress.
-Moreover the JML semantics are still subject to discussions, not to mention that there is no formal semantics for JML.
-Thus, bugs and inadequacies between the original JML semantics and the (implicitly given) semantics in KeY are be possible.
+The KeY-Tool is still very much work in progress so that parts of this tutorial may be outdated as you read it.
+Moreover, the JML semantics are still subject to discussions, and there is no formal semantics specification for JML.
+Differences between the JML semantics of other tools and the (implicitly given) semantics in KeY are therefore possible.
+The JML dialect of KeYeven extends JML in some points (as we have seen above for assignable clauses in loop_invariants).